Patil1703/shortening_url/README.md

 URL shortening web app

 Features:
-1. Shortens long URLs into short codes.
+1. Shorten long URLs to a 6-character short code.
-2. Click count tracking for each shortened link.
+2. Validate input URLs for correctness.
-3. Analytics page to view all URLs and statistics.
+3. Redirect short URLs to their original destinations.
-4. Input validation to prevent invalid or duplicate entries.
+4. Track and increment click counts for each short URL.
-5. Persistent storage using SQLite.
+5. Store creation dates for each shortened URL.

-Structure:
+6. Simple analytics dashboard to view URLs, clicks, and creation dates.

-shortening_url/                 # Root project folder
+7. Flash messages for user feedback on URL submission.

-  app.py                     # Main Flask application code
+Technologies Used

-  url.db                     # SQLite database file (can be created on first run)
+- Python 3.x

-static/                    # Folder for static assets like CSS, JS, images styles.css             # CSS stylesheet for styling your pages
+- Flask

-templates/                 # HTML templates folder (Flask expects this name) index.html             # Homepage with URL form and short URL display analytics.html         # Analytics dashboard page showing URLs and stats
+- SQLite (via 'sqlite3' module)

-README.md
+- HTML (Jinja2 templating)

 Background: